 Many investment firms and investors are out to make as much money as possible.
 They don’t care who they’re supporting.
-People interested in Biblically Responsible Investing not only want to make money to better serve God but want to back companies that share their beliefs.
+People interested in biblically responsible investing want to make money to serve God better and back companies that share their beliefs.

-This article will explain BRI investing, biblical investing principles, how and where to buy BRI stocks, and give a list of some of the best biblically responsible companies in the marketplace.
+This article will explain BRI investing, biblical investing principles, how and where to buy BRI stocks, and list some of the best biblically responsible companies in the marketplace.

 Table of Contents

 - Best Biblically Responsible Stocks